 - Optional: lemon wedges to squeeze on greens

-- Butter a bread loaf pan and set aside.
+- Butter a loaf pan and set aside.

 - In a medium saucepan over medium heat, add milk, water and a pinch of salt.
 Bring almost to a boil, stirring to combine.

-- When liquids are almost boiling, whisk in the cornmeal, whisking constantly to combine and to avoid lumps.
+- When liquids are almost boiling, whisk in the cornmeal, whisking constantly to combine and to avoid clumping.

-- Spoon finished polenta into the buttered loaf pan and put into the refrigerator for approximately 30 minutes or until fully cooled.
-Polenta should be of a thickness allowing you to form into patties or to slice into pieces to pan brown.
+- Spoon finished polenta into the buttered loaf pan and put into the refrigerator until fully cooled or for approximately 30 minutes.
+Polenta should be of a firmness allowing you to form into patties or to slice into thick slices to pan brown.

-- Form thick slices or patties to your preferred size.
+- Cut into 1/2-3/4-inch thick slices or patties to your preferred size.
 Brush each side with olive oil, add a sprinkle of pepper (if desired) and place in the skillet over medium-high heat.
-Allow to brown on each side and warm in the middle.
-Place on a plate and top with sautéed braising greens and garlic scapes.
+Allow to brown on each side and warm through (1-2 minutes a side).
+Remove from heat.

 - In a heavy frying or sauté pan heat to medium high heat and add the olive oil.